DataFrame Overview¶

 labels: bool specifiying whether first row (after skip) contains labels. (default = True)

-returns:
+- returns:

 None

-for missing cells. readTbl will warn and skip over missing lines.
+Checks and renames duplicate column labels as well as checkingfor missing cells. readTbl will warn and skip over missing lines.

-attaches a second DataFrame to self
+attaches a second

-args:
+to self- args:

-other: a DataFrame object whose key set matches self
+object whose key set matches self- return:

 None